Node.js lambda

 • PDF

-If you are using Node.js lambdas in your application, Traceable provides a tracing agent for you.
-Configuring Traceable for your application using Node.js lambda consists of deploying a lambda, adding the Traceable Node.js, and Traceable collector layers.
-The final step is to configure the Traceable Node.js and Traceable collector layers.
-A high-level deployment architecture for Traceable's Node.js lambda is shown in the following diagram.
+If your application uses Node.js lambdas, Traceable provides a tracing agent.
+Configuring Traceable for your application using Node.js lambdas consists of deploying a lambda, adding the Traceable Node.js and Traceable collector layers, and configuring the Traceable Node.js and Traceable collector layers.

 1. Deploy a lambda